NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/aquatic-macroinvertebrates/02_ecocomDP_workflow_with_NEON_algae/02_ecocomDP_workflow_with_NEON_algae.md

 ## Download Macroinvertibrate Data
-In this first step, we show how to search the ecocomDP database for macroinvertibrate data including those from LTER and NEON sites (and others).
+In this first step, we show how to search the ecocomDP database for macroinvertebrate data including those from LTER and NEON sites (and others).

     # search for invertebrate data products
     my_search_result <-